lvgl/lvgl/docs/overview/style.md

 - `LV_STATE_USER_3` (0x4000) Custom state
 - `LV_STATE_USER_4` (0x8000) Custom state

 The combination states the object can be focused and pressed at the same time.
-It represented as `LV_STATE_FOCUSED | LV_STATE_PRESSED`.
+This is represented as `LV_STATE_FOCUSED | LV_STATE_PRESSED`.

 The style can be added to any state and state combination.
 For example, setting a different background color for default and pressed state.
 If a property is not defined in a state the best matching state's property will be used.
-Typically it means the property with `LV_STATE_DEFAULT` state.˛
+Typically this means the property with `LV_STATE_DEFAULT` is used.˛
 If the property is not set even for the default state the default value will be used.
 (See later)

-But what does the "best matching state's property" really means?
+But what does the "best matching state's property" really mean?
 States have a precedence which is shown by their value (see in the above list).
 A higher value means higher precedence.
-To determine which state's property to use let's use an example.
-Let's see the background color is defined like this:
+To determine which state's property to use let's take an example.
+Imagine the background color is defined like this:
 - `LV_STATE_DEFAULT`: white
 - `LV_STATE_PRESSED`: gray
 - `LV_STATE_FOCUSED`: red